IbrahimDayax/simulated-autonomous-drone/README.md

 All these files work together to define the environment, train the Q-learning agent, and store performance data that can be used to improve or test the system.

-## Techniques Used for Autonomus Drone Navigation with Obstacle Detection & Avoidance
+## Detailed Overview of the Different Methods Used to Achieve Autonomus Drone Navigation with Obstacle Detection & Avoidance

 ### Using Computer Vision & Image Processing alone